 Attend quarterly business management seminars at Convention Center in Washington.
 Periodic contributor to three financial advice blogs.
 Compete in doubles tennis competitions through local YMCA.
 Lifelong pianist and violinist.

-Front Office Executive CV Questions
+Questions for Your Front Office Executive CV

 The structure of your CV should reflect your talent for organization.
 Create a neatly framed document that uses bullets and headers to break your professional summary of qualifications, skills, work history, and education into clearly identifiable blocks.